hhoke/blog/fabric_deploy_migration.md

 ## Conclusion

-This was more difficult than I felt it should be, but not so difficult that I abandoned fabric and started using Ansible or wrote something into one of our go codebases, which were the other two main options.
+This was more difficult than I felt it could be, but not so difficult that I abandoned fabric and started using Ansible or wrote something into one of our go codebases, which were the other two main options.
 Hopefully these notes will be useful to anyone who decides to stick with fabric.
-If I had to do it again, I would have given more serious consideration to the configuration management tools mentioned in [this article](https://blog.rfox.eu/en/Explorations/Trying_Ansible_alternatives_in_python.html).
+If I had to do it again, I would have given more serious consideration to configuration management tools mentioned in [this article](https://gitlab.torproject.org/tpo/tpa/team/-/wikis/howto/fabric/#alternatives-considered).
+That being said, I hear that pyinfra has poor performance, and a faster alternative, transilience, is relatively new and unproven.
+Ultimately, I am satisfied with my codebase, and I hope my notes help you all improve your own fabric codebases.

 {% if page.comments %}
 <div id="disqus_thread"></div>